top of page

 1. The first occurs when we're forced to give up our desires.
 This is most evident in early life, where compulsory education for a significant portion of our youth restricts our freedom to pursue what truly interests us.
 School becomes the obstacle, and the resulting lack of control over the time in our lives and can often fuel our suffering.

 3. Freedom, then, becomes a powerful antidote to our otherwise-longer distance from our ideal selves.
 With it, we have the agency to choose our actions and pursue a life path that aligns with our true desires.
 Not necessarily the desires indoctrinated to us through culture.
-2. The second stage of suffering emerges even when we have achieved our desires.
-This seemingly paradoxical situation highlights the limitations of choice, and raises awareness to a concept I'd like to call post-purpose.

 4. It means that, despite the accomplishment of our goals, we may not always possess the knowledge or self-awareness to extinguish the flames of unwanted suffering.
 Because of this, for example, it's often lonely at the top.
 Despite the belief that we know what's best for ourselves, there are times when these choices lead us down paths that ultimately bring frustration.
 This is why knowing ourselves properly is crucial.
+To combat this second stage, people turn to a variety of solutions, both temporary and long-term, seeking a sense of lasting fulfillment.
+Some may resort to substances or fleeting relationships, while others embark on journeys of self-discovery.
+Others simply succumb to depression.
+While there isn't a one-size-fits-all remedy, some individuals do find ways to navigate this stage and experience periods of genuine happiness.

 Life can be described as revolving around these two basic stages of suffering.
 If so, life then becomes a matter of how much suffering we're experiencing at the current phase of our lives.
 But an agony-free life might be impossible.
 After all, by choosing life, we also choose grief.
-For life is a package of various features, both optimistic and passimistic.
+For life is a package of various features, both optimistic and pessimistic.

 Then, why not see suffering, such as the slightest discomfort, as an option for greater growth?